softwaremill/sttp/docs/backends/monix.md

 ## Using HttpClient

+Creation of the backend can be done in two basic ways:

+* by creating a `Task`, which describes how the backend is created, or instantiating the backend directly.
+In this case, you'll need to close the backend manually.
+* by creating a `Resource`, which will instantiate the backend and close it after it has been used.

-To use, add the following dependency to your project:
+Firstly, add the following dependency to your project:

 ```
 "com.softwaremill.sttp.client3" %% "monix" % "@VERSION@"
 ```

-Create the backend using:
+and create the backend using:

 ```scala
 import sttp.client3.httpclient.monix.HttpClientMonixBackend